playcanvas/developer.playcanvas.com/content/user-manual/glossary.md

 is displayed in the users browser.

 <h2 id="entity">Entity</h2>
 An Entity is the one of the building blocks of your application in the [PlayCanvas Engine](#engine).
-Often an Entity will represent a single object in your game or application, though a single object may also be made of of multiple Entities.
+Often an Entity will represent a single object in your game or application, though a single object may also be made of multiple Entities.

-All Entities are have a transform matrix to provide their position and orientation;
+All Entities have a transform matrix to provide their position and orientation;
-a parent node from which they inherit a transform, and they may have child nodes to which they supply their transform.
+they have a parent node from which they inherit a transform, and they may have child nodes to which they supply their transform.

 <h2 id="framework">Framework</h2>
 The Framework is the upper layer of abstraction in the PlayCanvas Engine.
 It consists of high-level features such as the Entity-Component System and the interface with the PlayCanvas Designer.
 See the [API Reference](/engine/api/stable) for more details.

 <h2 id="gizmo">Gizmo</h2>
-A Gizmo is a control that dragged around with the mouse in order to edit the attributes of an Entity, it is usually used to edit the transform matrix.
+A Gizmo is a control that can be dragged around with the mouse in order to edit the attributes of an Entity, it is usually used to edit the transform matrix.
 A Gizmo consists of three color-coded parts, one for each axis in 3D space.
 Red is the X-axis, green is the Y-axis and blue is the Z-axis.
-Sometimes there will also be controls for manipulating more than one axis at once, e.g. X and Y, Y and Z, Z and X.
+Sometimes there will also be controls for manipulating more than one axis at once, e.g. the translate gizmo features clickable plane icons to allow translation in two dimensions at once, on the X and Y, Y and Z, Z and X planes.

 <h2 id="material">Material</h2>
 A Material is an Asset type which defines the properties of a surface on a 3D model.
 A Material is made up of groups of properties such as the diffuse color and specular color and references to texture assets such as the diffuse map and specular map.
 In the PlayCanvas Designer, Materials can be edited by selecting a model and then clicking on the Material on the model in the 3D view.